-EPA DHA omega-3 shoppers are usually looking for clear label numbers, not vague fish oil claims.
+EPA DHA Omega-3 shoppers are usually looking for clear label numbers, not vague fish oil claims.
 This page compares products by EPA and DHA per serving, source, form, serving size, freshness cues, and practical shopping fit.

 Best label screen